- Home

 Program Structure

-To earn the Bachelor of Computer Science (AI and Big Data) degree at UOWD, a student must successfully complete a total of 144 credit points (CP).
-This includes 14 core subjects (84 CP), 5 specialized subjects in Data Science (30 CP), 2 elective subjects (12 CP) chosen from the approved list, 1 general education subject from the Emirati Studies category (6 CP), and a capstone project in AI & Big Data (12 CP).
+To earn a Bachelor of Computer Science with Artificial Intelligence (AI) and Big Data major degree at UOWD, students must complete a total of 144 credit points (CP), including 14 core subjects (84 CPs), 5 specialisation subjects in data science (30 CPs), 2 elective subjects (12 CPs) – to be selected from the list of offered electives, 1 general education subject from the Emirati studies category (6 CPs), and a capstone project in AI & Big Data (12 CPs).

 Core Subjects